rsheldiii/KeyV2/README.md

 Prints from this library are still challenging, despite all efforts to the contrary.
 Resin printers can create great looking keycaps; FDM printers can create usable keys that look alright, but may require tweaking to get prints acceptable.
 There are a few quick things that you can do:

-1. If your switch isn't fitting in the keycap, try upping the slop factor, accessed by giving your keystem function a numeric value (eg `cherry(0.5) key()`).
+1. If your stem isn't fitting in the switch, try upping the slop factor, accessed by giving your keystem function a numeric value (eg `cherry(0.5) key()`).
 This will lengthen the cross and decrease the overall size of the keystem.
 The default value is 0.3, and represents millimeters.
 Note that even if you have a resin printer, you should probably keep the default value; keys printed with 0 slop will barely fit on the stem.

-2. If your keystem breaks off mid-print, you can enable a brim by adding the `brimmed()` modifier.
+2. If your keystem breaks off the bed mid-print, you can enable a brim by adding the `brimmed()` modifier.
 This will give a solid base for the keystem to anchor into.

 3. If you are unsatisfied with the quality of the top surface, you can try printing the keycap on a different surface than the bottom, though it may impact the quality of the stem.